-TAIPEI (Taiwan News) — A woman from Taitung (台東) was sentences to three years and six months in prison on Monday following the death of her 14-year-old daughter due to a drink-driving incident.
+TAIPEI (Taiwan News) — A woman from Taitung (台東) was sentenced to three years and six months in prison on Monday following the death of her 14-year-old daughter due to a drunk-driving incident.

-CNA reports the woman, surnamed Lin (林), who already had four counts of driving under the influence and her license revoked, was carrying her daughter on the back of a scooter when she crashed into two cars last year.
+CNA reports the woman, surnamed Lin (林), who had already had her license revoked after being charged with four counts of driving under the influence, was carrying her daughter on the back of a scooter when she crashed into two cars last year.
 Her daughter died after sustaining critical injuries.

 The verdict stated Lin had already been charged four times with driving under the influence and was handed a five-month sentence in 2016, which she completed in Sept.
 2017.
 Her license was revoked after the incident.

-Police revealed Lin’s blood alcohol concentration was 1.22mg at the time of her arrest.
-The woman said she had been drinking and working at the same time, and finished a whole bottle of Paolyta-b medicinal wine.
+Police revealed Lin’s blood alcohol concentration was 1.22 mg at the time of her arrest.
+The woman said she had been drinking and working at the same time and had finished a whole bottle of Paolyta-b medicinal wine.

-Lin’s husband pleaded for her to not given a heavy sentence, but Taitung District Court ruled Lin had already served jail time for drink-driving, and it was clear she had not changed her behavior.
+Lin’s husband pleaded for her to be given a light sentence, but the Taitung District Court ruled that Lin had already served jail time for drunk-driving, and it was clear she had not changed her behavior.

 Two of Lin’s three children were resettled by the Department of Social Welfare, but the couple were allowed to continue raising their eldest child who studies in senior high school.
 The court said the case may be repealed.